 Lord, how our lives should reflect our gratitude.
 Help us, Lord, to always remember that we are aliens here.
-We are chosen by You for another place, a perfect place.
-Don’t let us get attached here, keep us with a clear focus on our true home, our eternal destiny.
+We are chosen by you for another place, a perfect place.
+Don’t let us get attached here.
+Keep us with a clear focus on our true home, our eternal destiny.
 Fill our hearts with such gratitude for grace that we are compelled to dedication, generosity, untiring service, investment of time, talent and money in the exaltation of your blessed name.

 Save us, Lord, from fooling with this fading world to which we have no kinship.
 Thank You, O God, for setting us apart.
 Spur us on the path of sanctification to become daily more like Christ, for we know that’s the continuing work of the Spirit.